lis-balbes/javabasics/README.md

-# javabasics
+# Java course homeworks

-Tasks from Java course on stepik (https://stepik.org/course/187)
+This repo is used to save completed course tasks somewhere and get some practice with Git